Itshak Holtz: Influence and legacy

 Holtz was fascinated by the glamorous and the unglamorous, his genre art explored the strange beauty in simplicity and even in the deserted.
 He tended to reveal by his paintings things people don't appreciate in their everyday city lives.
 His nature landscapes and scenery were in an impressionistic style with an emphasis on light.

 Holtz's Jewish art represents and reveals contemporary Jewish life with an important link to its past.
 For over half a century of painting the subject matter he cherished, he revealed in his Judaic art the modesty, spirit and simplicity of the religious life that so intrigued him on the Jerusalem streets since his childhood.
 He painted traditions, rituals, festivals, community and character.
-His art of Jewish subjects has influenced many younger Jewish artists like Eli Frucht from Brooklyn, and David Segal Lakewood NJ -based portrait painter, to follow and explore this Jewish genre.
+His art of Jewish subjects has influenced many younger Jewish artists like Eli Frucht from Brooklyn, and David Segal Lakewood New Jersey–based portrait painter, to follow and explore this Jewish genre.